srobo/kitbook/Kit Packing.md

 [PALLET](#markdown-header-pallet) - Once all kits have been packed they can be loaded onto a pallet.

 ## WIRE

+Each kit contains 3 lengths of thick (1mm²) wire and 4 lengths of thin (0.5mm²) wire.
+Since the wire is purchased on 100m reels it needs to be cut to length and folded/knotted ready for packing.
+The wire needs to be cut into the following:

+ * 1.8m lengths of 1mm² wire (red, black and blue)
+ * 3m lengths of 0.5mm² wire (red, black, blue and yellow)

+After being cut the wires should be folded and knotted.
+A demonstration on how to do this will be given at the event.

 ## CAMCON
 ## LAYOUT